End qualified immunity in California

 • Starts attorney fees

-Yes.
-Statewide law states that attorney fees are not included in the plaintiffs awarded damage cap amount; “In addition to any damages, injunction, or other equitable relief awarded in an action brought pursuant to subdivision (c), the court may award the petitioner or plaintiff reasonable attorney’s fees."
+Ye, the bill states, "...In addition to any damages, injunction, or other equitable relief awarded in an action brought pursuant to subdivision (c),** the court may award the petitioner or plaintiff reasonable attorney’s fees**."

 • Starts holding individual employees accountable

-Yes.
-Statewide law does mandate that the officer is liable for monetary damages.
-The law states, "An action brought by the Attorney General, any district attorney, or any city attorney may also seek a civil penalty of twenty-five thousand dollars ($25,000).
-If this civil penalty is requested, it shall be assessed individually against each person who is determined to have violated this section and the penalty shall be awarded to each individual whose rights under this section are determined to have been violated."
+Yes, the bill states "An action brought by the Attorney General, any district attorney, or any** city attorney may also seek a civil penalty of twenty-five thousand dollars ($25,000).
+If this civil penalty is requested, it shall be assessed individually against each person who is determined to have violated this section **and the penalty shall be awarded to each individual whose rights under this section are determined to have been violated."

 • Starts disclosing public records